wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 You can use WinSCP to connect to your instance and inspect the contents of your home directory and download or upload files between your VM and your local PC.

-Using WinSCP, you can create a new SCP connection to your VM as follows:
+Open WinSCP and click on the "New Site".
+You can create a new SCP connection to your VM as follows:

 <img alt="winscp-student-vm-scp.png" src="../../assets/img/winscp-student-vm-scp.png" width="400">

+Click 'Save' and then 'Login' to connect to your VM.

 And you should be able to see the following content: